HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-For the 2020 data around 35% of sites using srcset did not also combine it with sizes, while this may well be appropriate, we regularly encounter instances where this oversight means that the mathematics to determine the most appropriate image candidate is flawed, often leading to images of unnecessarily large dimension being requested.
+For the 2020 data around 35% of sites using `srcset` did not also combine it with `sizes`.
+Though the browser will happily fall back to a `sizes="100vw"` default, leaving the attribute off is [technically incorrect](https://alistapart.com/blog/post/article-update-dont-rely-on-default-sizes/), and we regularly encounter instances where this oversight means that the mathematics to determine the most appropriate image candidate are flawed, often leading to unnecessarily-large images being requested.

-Many people that we have discussed this with express that this aspect of the responsive images syntax is one area they cause concerns due to the need to ensure alignment between the layout as managed and determined by CSS and the relevant logic being in the markup for responsive images.
+Many people that we have discussed this with express that `sizes` is particularly tricky to implement in a correct, resilient fashion, due to the need to ensure cross-resource alignment between layout (as managed and determined by CSS) and responsive image markup (in HTML).

 #### Picture

-While srcset and sizes provides us with the tooling to help provide browsers with images which are dimensionally more suited for a given viewport, device and layout - the Picture element gives us further capabilities to provide more sophisticated media strategies including leveraging more effective image formats and empowering us to explore Art Direction for our media too.
+While `srcset` and `sizes` provide us with tooling to help provide browsers with images which are dimensionally more suited for a given viewport, device and layout - the `<picture>` element enables us to provide more sophisticated media strategies, including leveraging more effective image formats and empowering us to explore “art direction”.

 ##### Picture: format switching

-While there are some services and image CDNs which can provide auto-format switching from a single image reference, we can also achieve similar behaviors using standard markup with the picture element.
+While there are some services and image CDNs which can provide auto-format switching from a single image URL using logic on the backend, we can also achieve similar behaviors using markup alone, with the `<picture>` element.

 ```html
 <picture>